magpylib/magpylib/docs/_pages/0_documentation.md

 1. *input* is a list of *N* sensor positions.
 In this case the magnetic field of the source is determined for all *N* sensor positions and returned in an *Nx3* matrix.
 2. *input* is a list of the following format [(sensorPos1, sourcePos1, sourceOrient1),...].
 Here for each case of sensor position and source state the field is evaluated and returned in an *Nx3* matrix.
 This corresponds to a system where sensor and magnet move simultaneously.

 To calculate the fields, magpylib uses mostly analytical expressions that can be found in the literature.
-A detailed analysis of the precision and applicability of this solution can be found in **CITEPAPER**.
+A detailed analysis of the precision and applicability of this solution can be found in the [Physics section](9_physics.md)**CITEPAPER**.

 ## The Collection Class